sandyol55/Ropey-Cam/README.md

 16:9 output with a 1280x720 main stream resolution and 512x384 for the browser stream, and a framerate of 30fps.

-The sensor default mode is set to 1, which will typically give a full frame (16:9) output 2x2 binned mode on HQ and V3 cameras.
+The sensor default mode is set to 1, which will typically give a full frame (16:9) 2x2 binned mode on HQ and V3 cameras, or a full frame (4:3) 2x2 binned mode on V1 or V2 cameras.

 Other recommended steps before deploying are:-